Estonian name: Given names

 Very little number of native Estonian given names are recorded from pre-Christian times and most of them virtually disappeared from registries after some time after the beginning of the 13th-century Northern Crusades.
 However the Christian names became dominant only by the end of the 15th century.
 There was also a tradition to give two names: one Christian and one Pagan, after a grandparent.
 This reflected a common Eurasian tradition of worshipping the ancestors.
 In 19th century, with national awakening a limited number of old names were reintroduced, such as Kairo, Himot, Lembit, Meelis, Sulev.
-The female given names were not preserved, and historian suggested some reconstructions, such as Virve, Aita, Maimu, Leida, Salme, Väike/Vaike etc.
+The female given names were not preserved, and historians suggested some reconstructions, such as Virve, Aita, Maimu, Leida, Salme, Väike/Vaike etc.

 Germanic names were usually adapted to Estonian phonology, e.g., Dietrich could be changed to Tiidrik or Tiidrek.

 In modern times there is a great variety of Estonian given names, mixing Finno-Ugric, Germanic, and other traditions and the Registry Office of the Ministry of Interior reports that parents keep being inventive with the given names.
 In 1995, of 52,000 recorded given names only about 5,500 ones are used six or more times, i.e., the vast majority of them are unique.

 Often it is difficult to recognize whether an Estonian given name is male or female, since there is no grammatic distinction, although this distinction does exist in borrowed names, e.g., "Johannes" vs. "Johanna".

 Estonian grammar allows the letters c, q, w, x and y only in foreign names.

-Since the 21st century there is a tendency to give names which do not sound strangely to Europeans.
+Since the 21st century there is a tendency to give names which do not sound strange to Europeans.
 This is thought to be related to increased labor migration of Estonians.